 The only thing to keep in mind is that this trek requires good fitness levels.
 It’s good for a fit first-timer.
 It might actually spoil you on your first trek, making you think every Himalayan trek has this much variety.
 Unfortunately, that’s not the case. 🙂

-If you have been thinking of the Rupin Pass or the Buran Ghati this summer, I would suggest giving them a miss.
+If you have been thinking of summer treks and are considering the Rupin Pass or the Buran Ghati, I would suggest giving them a miss.
 Plan for the Har-Ki-Dun with Ruinsara instead.
 But do plan soon.
 Many dates are already full / waitlisted.

 We have dates throughout March, April, May and June.
 And it’s a 9 day trek.